source-repo/use-reactive/README.md

 - `state`: The state object.
 Can be of any type.
 Functions may be async and the `this` keyword will refer to the state object.
 Can be declared without the `function` keyword (object shorthand notation).
 Do not use an arrow function as this will make `this` refer to the global scope.
 - options?: Optional object with options:
   - `init?`: Function to  runs once only.
+Arguments:
+    - state: The reactive state object.
+Can also be referenced by `this`  if not using an arrow function.
+    - subscribe: The subscribe function.
+    - history: The history API
   - `effects?`: Array of side effects that can run when a dependency changes.
 Each effect is a pair of:
     - An effect function.
 Return a cleanup function if needed.
+Arguments:
+      - state: The reactive state object.
+Can also be referenced by `this`  if not using an arrow function.
+      - subscribe: The subscribe function.
+      - history: The history API
     - A function returning a dependency array.

   - historySettings?: Settings for the `history` function.